 FREE | Download Instagram

 We love the iTranslate app.
 With it you can speak a sentence in English and have it quickly converted into another language.
 It's ideal if you're learning a language, of course, but it's also very handy if you just happen to be abroad and want a quick way to figure out how to say something.
-"Un croissant s'il vous plait!"
+All together now, "Un croissant, s'il vous plait!"

 FREE | Download iTranslate